Why Your “I Wish This Tool Existed”

 In other words, the job, not the customer, is the fundamental factor when deciding to move forward with an idea.
 By developing a product that completes that job, the customers will buy.
 And while testing prototypes or even market size feasibility – those customers are the best go-no go factors.

-Pierre Omidyar did not design eBay for the “auction psychographic.”
+Pierre Omidyar did not design ebay for the “auction psychographic.”

 He founded it to help people sell personal items.
 Google was designed for the job of finding information, not for a “search demographic.”
 The unit of analysis in the work that led to Procter & Gamble’s stunningly successful Swiffer was the job of cleaning floors, not a demographic or psychographic study of people who mop.
 All these companies reached success their founders most likely hadn’t even dreamed about.